SteveTheDataScientist/Basic-SQL-Syntax/README.md

-# Basic-SQL-Syntax
+# Manipulating Data with SQL
-A Project Demonstrating Master of Basic SQL Syntax
+A data project demonstrating intermediate understanding of SQL and SQL data manipulation